+■ Winter/Spring 2019

-1 2 3 4 5 Winter/Spring 2019 Fall/Winter 2019 Winter/Spring 2020 Summer/Fall 2020 Fall/Winter 2020 Review progress, best practices, and peer cities approaches to understand what is working well and what needs to change and consider how ambitious Bellevue can-or should- be with sustainability action.
+Review progress, best practices, and peer cities' approaches to understand what is working well and what needs to change and consider how ambitious Bellevue can-or should-be with sustainability action.

 Inform the public and stakeholders about progress to date, the process for updating the plan, and opportunities to engage.

+2 Fall/Winter 2019

 Refine goals & determine ambitiousness of targets based on input from the public, city staff, and community leaders and stakeholders on their priorities, concerns, and vision for a sustainable Bellevue.

 This stage included a public survey, community workshop and pop-up events, and working meetings with city staff and sustainability leaders.
 It culminated in presenting recommended goals and targets to City Council.

+Winter/Spring 2020

 Develop and assess strategies and actions, combining best practices and successes from Bellevue, best available science, and the experience of peer cities like Santa Monica, CA and Portland, OR.

-Using input from Stage 2 and in consultation with a panel of subject- matter experts, we developed a master list of potential strategies and actions.
-To narrow the list, we evaluated each action by a set of weighted criteria (impact, cost- effectiveness, ease of implementation, equity, level of community support, and co-benefits), which were determined in consultation with the panel of subject- matter experts, city staff, and input from Stage 2.
+Using input from Stage 2 and in consultation with a panel of subjectmatter experts, we developed a master list of potential strategies and actions.
+To narrow the list, we evaluated each action by a set of weighted criteria (impact, costeffectiveness, ease of implementation, equity, level of community support, and co-benefits), which were determined in consultation with the panel of subjectmatter experts, city staff, and input from Stage 2.
 To determine whether the highest-ranking actions would together reach Bellevue's targets, we modeled the anticipated reductions in greenhouse gas emissions from relevant state policy, local policy, and action implementation.

+Summer/Fall 2020

 Develop draft plan and solicit public feedback.

-We have prepared this draft plan to support comprehensive review from the public, community leaders and stakeholders, city staff, City Council, and several city boards and commissions.
-We will consider all feedback received to finalize the plan.
+We prepared the draft plan to support comprehensive review from the public, community leaders and stakeholders, city staff, City Council, and city boards and commissions.
+5

+Fall/Winter 2020

 Finalize plan based on input received in Stage 4.

-We plan to formally release the final plan later this year.
+Council adoption.